daniellu/WRD_Client/R/README.md

 ## Compatible with WRD V5.0.2.2

 ## R
-Depend on libraries jsonlit, httr
+Depend on libraries jsonlite, httr
 ### Authenticate client
 Parameters:
 - url Of WRD (url must not end with slash "/"),